PotHix/pothix.github.com/content/post/stats-jun-2018.md

 [![Expenses by category this month](/images/stats/2018/jun/expenses.jpg "Expenses by category this month")](/images/stats/2018/jun/expenses.jpg "")

 I see more general expenses (_Compras_) than I would like.
 Gifts and donations ( _Presentes / Doações_) are quite high this month because of my parents in law health insurance.
-I decided to consider in this category because I'm already using the Family category (_Família / Filhos_) to track the expenses with my dog. 😅
+I decided to add it to the _donations_ category because I'm already using the Family one (_Família / Filhos_) to track the expenses with my dog. 😅

-We spent a lot with Doctors and medicines this month, but I hope it will not be a recurrent expense.
+We spent a lot with Doctors and medicines this month (_Saúde_), but I hope it will not be a recurrent expense.

 My total savings **increased by 1.32%** this month, and now I have